BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 Corsair models within 6" of the King of the Dead suffer a -1 penalty to all Courage tests.

-**PARTICIPANTS**

-**Good:** Aragorn - Strider with Andúril, Flame of the West; Legolas Greenleaf; Gimli, son of Glóin; Harbarad with Banner of Arwen Evenstar; Elladan & Elrohir; The King of the Dead; 2 Heralds of the Dead; Angbor the Fearless; 20 Warriors of the Dead; 12 Clansmen of Lamedon.

-**Evil:** Dalamyr, Fleetmaster of Umbar; Delgamar, Gatemaster of Umbar; 2 Corsair Captains; 2 Corsair Bo'suns; 36 Corsairs of Umbar: 12 with shield, 12 with spear, 12 with bow; 12 Corsair Arbalesters; 12 Corsair Reavers.

 ![](../media/scenarios/gondor_at_war/the_battle_for_pelargir.jpg)

 ---

 ## ATOP THE WALLS

+**PARTICIPANTS**

+**Good:** Gandalf the White; Peregrin Took, Guard of the Citadel; Irolas, Captain of the Guard; Beregond; 24 Warriors of Minas Tirith: 8 with shield, 8 with spear & shield, 8 with bow.

+**Evil:** Zagdûsh, Orc Captain; 2 Orc Captains with shield; 36 Mordor Orc Warriors: 12 with shield, 12 with spear, 6 with Orc bow, 6 with two-handed weapon.

 **LAYOUT**